 It’s very easy to think the grass is greener on the other side.
 It’s easy to look at others and feel inadequate to the people around you, but you shouldn’t, and there are many reasons why.

 For starters, you don’t know personally what they are experiencing.
-I have learnt that social media life can be as real as it can be fake and it is often difficult to determine what is a stunt and what is the reality.
+I have learned that social media life can be as real as it can be fake and it is often difficult to determine what is a stunt and what is the reality.
 Another thing I have come to learn about the grass on the other side is that it is rarely ever the kind of grass I like.
 It looks good, but if I am completely honest with myself, then I have to admit that the things I am envious of, are not really things I am interested in, which raises the question of why am I jealous of those experiences in the first place!

 Human nature is always searching for more.
 Day in, day out we want more.
 We are hardly ever satisfied, and I think that’s why the grass often always looks greener.

 So, what do we do about that?
 How do we deal with this illusion of greener pastures?

 Honestly, I think everyone will deal with such issues differently.
 However, one thing we can do is when we are tempted to look at other people and think less of our positions or accomplishments, we need to remind ourselves of why we started in the first place and why we have stayed all this while.
 We should have those conversations with ourselves and the people around us that reaffirm what we already know about ourselves and the things we have.
 Because as human beings, we love affirmations and reaffirmations.